 On the evening of March 16, 1957, a spacecraft landed in rural northern Virginia, witnessed by an astonished policeman.
-The pilot of this craft, known as the Victor One, was Valiant Thor, a resident of Venus and representative of the High Council.
-After telepathically communicating the urgency of his mission to the startled policeman, an escort was arranged to deliver the alien to Washington DC for an urgent meeting with President Dwight Eisenhower.
+The pilot of this craft, known as the Victor One, was Valiant Thor, a resident of Venus and a representative of the High Council.
+After telepathically communicating the urgency of his mission to the startled policeman, an escort was arranged to deliver the alien to Washington D.C. for an urgent meeting with President Dwight Eisenhower.

-That is, if you believe the account of Rev. Frank E. Strangges, as documented in his 1967 book “Stranger at the Pentagon”.
+That is, if you believe the account of Rev. Frank E. Strangges, as documented in his 1967 book Stranger at the Pentagon.
 While not entirely without proof or corroborating witnesses, the whole story smacks of the plot to The Day the Earth Stood Still.
 Efforts to debunk the story would be pointless as Rev. Strangges ridiculous narrative accomplishes as much on its own.
-One of his more outlandish assertations was that Valiant Thor and the planetary collective he represented, were all Christians.
-In fact, it was Earths devotion to Christ that attracted alien attention in the first place.
+One of his more outlandish assertations was that Valiant Thor, and the planetary collective he represented, were all Christians.
+In fact, it was Earth’s devotion to Christ that attracted alien attention in the first place.
 Strangges toured the country visiting UFO conventions, holding sermons, and preaching Space Jesus until his death in 2008.

 On the evening of February 20-21, 1954, the night of the alleged first alien meeting, President Eisenhower disappeared while on vacation in Palm Springs.
 After missing a scheduled dinner, a near panic erupted and rumors began to fly.
 Aids for the president interceded just short of the story reaching the AP, claiming that the President dislodged a filling and had to make an emergency trip to the dentist.
 Certainly, an innocuous and believable excuse.
 Strangely, there is more evidence to support meeting an alien ambassador than a dentist appointment.